mswimmer/www.elbsides.de/index.md

-organized by the community for the community. ~~This year's conference will take place on September, 20th and 21st, 2020 at the Side Hotel Hamburg.~~ Due to the ongoing COVID-19 pandemic, Elbsides 2020 is cancelled.
+organized by the community for the community. ~~This year's conference will take place on September, 20th and 21st, 2020 at the Side Hotel Hamburg.~~ Due to the ongoing COVID-19 pandemic, **Elbsides 2020 is cancelled**.
 We will be welcoming you back in 2021!
 (If you are looking for information of the 2019 Elbsides conference, see the [2019 Elbsides conference site](https://2019.elbsides.de).)